 Dhaulagiri Circuit Trek provides massive mountains range of Dhaulagiri consisting of fifteen 7000 meters peaks is magnificent.
 Trekking of the main paths is not only possible, but can be immensely rewarding, though you do need a sense of adventure and an increased ability to deal with unexpected.
 Geographically, it is a land of dramatic contrast.

 Trekking around the giant Himalayan Peak Dhaulagiri (8th highest Himalayan Peaks of the world) is one of the most challenging treks.
-The Dhaulagiri Circuit Trek goes through big challenging mountain passes, crossing over French pass (5360 meters) and Thapa Pass (5200 meters); It is a challenging walk on an icy track.
-The massive mountains range of Dhaulagiri consisting of fifteen 7000 meters peaks is magnificent.
-Trekking off the main paths is not only possible, but can be immensely rewarding, though you do need a sense of adventure and an increased ability to deal with unexpected.
-Geographically, it is a land of dramatic contrast.
+The Dhaulagiri Circuit Trek goes through big challenging mountain passes, crossing over French pass (5360 meters) and Thapa Pass (5200 meters); It’s an icy path challenging walk.
+Dhaulagiri’s massive mountain range of fifteen 7000 meter peaks is magnificent.
+Trekking off the main trails is not only possible, but it can also be tremendously rewarding, although you need a sense of adventure and an increased ability to deal with unexpected things.
+It is a country of dramatic contrast, geographically.

-Trekking in this region means an exploration of the wild.
-Recently reopened this thrilling region shows its long kept secrets, like the Gandaki Gorge, the deepest Gorge in the world !!
-Dhaulagiri means “white mountain” though many mountains over the world have names which translate to the white mountain, this is without doubt the most astonishing one.
+Trekking in this area means exploring the wild.
+This exciting region recently reopened shows its long-preserved secrets, like the Gandaki Gorge, the world’s deepest gorge!
+Dhaulagiri means “white mountain” although many mountains around the world have names that translate into the white mountain, this is without doubt the most astonishing one.

 Today is free for sightseeing in Kathmandu.
 You may wish to visit Durbar Square in the heart of the old city where the old Royal Palace, with its intricate woodcarving is located.
 The whole area is a maze of temples and images.
 Leading away from the square in all directions are narrow alleys, full of the most amazing variety of shops and stalls.
 Some of these landmarks are considered World Heritage Sites including the historic Bhaktapur Durbar Square, the famous ‘Monkey Temple’ Swayambhunath and Buddhists shrine Buddhanath which is one of the largest Stupas in the world.